-During fiscal 2018, the Company purchased 12 new tractors.
-Our fiscal 2019 capital budget includes 60 new tractors.
+During fiscal 2019, the Company purchased 60 new tractors.
+Our fiscal 2020 capital budget includes 60 new tractors.
 We anticipate this more modern fleet will result in reduced maintenance expenses, improved operating efficiencies and enhanced driver recruitment and retention.
-At September 30, 2018 the Company operated a fleet of 415 tractors (excluding 5 being prepared for sale), and 532 tank trailers.
-The Company owns all of the tank trailers and tractors used to conduct our business, except for 19 tractors owned by owner-operators and 30 full-service leased 2019 model year tractors located in key areas without Company maintenance shops.
+At September 30, 2019 the Company operated a fleet of 376 tractors (excluding 9 being placed in service and 3 being prepared for sale), and 491 tank trailers.
+The Company owns all of the tank trailers and tractors used to conduct our business, except for 24 tractors owned by owner-operators and 30 full-service leased 2019 model year tractors located in key areas without Company maintenance shops.

 Approximately 86% of our business consists of hauling petroleum related products.
 Our petroleum clients include major convenience store and hypermarket accounts, fuel wholesalers and major oil companies.
 We strive to build long-term relationships with major customers by providing outstanding customer service.
-During fiscal 2018, the Company's ten largest customers accounted for approximately 59.1% of revenue.
-One of these customers, Murphy USA, accounted for 17.3% of revenue.
+During fiscal 2019, the Company's ten largest customers accounted for approximately 63.1% of revenue.
+One of these customers, Murphy USA, accounted for 19.2% of revenue.
 The loss of any one of these customers could have a material adverse effect on the Company's revenues and income.
 Our transportation services agreements with our customers generally are terminable upon 90-120 days' notice, but nine of our top 10 accounts have been customers for at least 5 years.
 Our dry bulk and chemical customers include large industrial companies including cement and concrete accounts and product distribution companies.
 Our customer relationships are long-standing and have grown over time as a result of consistently high safety and service levels.